Skopje 2014: Macedonian Philharmonic Orchestra hall

 Notable in Skopje 2014 for its bold modern architecture as opposed to the usual neoclassical style seen in the project, the under-construction concert hall to house the Macedonian Philharmonic Orchestra is one of the first buildings to begin construction in the project, with the cornerstone having been laid in June 2009.
 The exterior of the building is nearing completion.
 The concert hall is planned to have excellent acoustics and will have a capacity of 900 seats.

 Museum of Archaeology

 The Museum of Archaeology began construction in 2009 and opened in September, 2014.
-Although the building primarily serves as a museum, it also houses the Constitutional Court and the National Archive of the Republic of Macedonia.
+Although the building primarily serves as a museum, it also houses the Constitutional Court and the National Archive of the Republic of North Macedonia.
 It is situated on the eastern bank of the Vardar, across the river from Macedonia Square.
 The exterior of the museum is among the more monumental buildings of the project, with its Greek Revival architecture.
 VMRO-DPMNE, the ruling party, states the budget for the construction as 436,000,000 denars.